OPS-E2E-PPE/VBA-Docs/api/Word.Pane.Zooms.md

 keywords: vbawd10.chm157286407
 f1_keywords:
 - vbawd10.chm157286407
-ms.prod: word
 api_name:
 - Word.Pane.Zooms
 ms.assetid: 6a09981c-cc68-2468-f750-18cb8524767c
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Pane.Zooms property (Word)

 Returns a **[Zooms](Word.zooms.md)** collection that represents the magnification options for each view (such as normal view, outline view or print layout view).

 ## Syntax

 _expression_. `Zooms`

  _expression_ An expression that returns a '[Pane](Word.Pane.md)' object.

 ## Remarks

-For information about returning a single member of a collection, see [Returning an Object from a Collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).
+For information about returning a single member of a collection, see [Returning an object from a collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).

 ## Example